cathei/Svelto.ECS.Schema/README.md

 var (egid, count) = schema.Character.Entities<EGIDComponent>(entitiesDB);
 ```

 Reason I decided to have different expression from original Svelto is because we can pass more type information to calls without making it look awkward.
-C# does not support partial generic type inference, and we don't wanna verbosely pass type information around like `QueryEntities<EGIDCompoent, CharacterDescriptor>(GameSchema.Character)`.
+C# does not support partial generic type inference, and we don't wanna verbosely pass type information around like `QueryEntities<EGIDCompoent, CharacterDescriptor>(schema.Character)`.

 ### Defining Ranged Table
 Sometimes you'll want many tables of same type, without defining many variables.
 Simiply pass the number of group you want to be created, and there are multiple separated tables!